 Useful error message

-My team decided to reject the Google sign up using an email that exists in the database, and show a helpful message that tells the user to sign in with email.
+My team decided to reject the Google sign-up using an email that exists in the system, and show a helpful message that tells the user to sign in with email.
 The reason is to prevent the same person from accidentally creating multiple accounts when their actual intention might be to sign in with a method that they thought they have previously linked.

 What about email impersonation?